Overview of the Rheingau & Rhineland Palatinate

 Drosselgasse

-Take the chairlift back to town so you can get down to some serious exploration.
+Take the chairlift back to town so you can get down to a serious walking expedition.

 It is filled with restaurants, cafés, bars, wine stands, galeterias, souvenir shops and hotels.